MSc in Computer Science FAQ

 It is a big commitment and you need to be quite honest with yourself whether you are prepared and able to make that commitment.
 Attending lectures, doing exercises and generally keeping up with the course is likely to take about 15 hours each week during more than 20 weeks of the taught course each year, plus revision for exams and further work in the vacations.
 You need to be very organized to be able to carry on week by week while still coping with all the pressures of your work and personal life.

 On the plus side, the Department and the wider college exist for the needs of part-time students - you have access to staff, computing facilities and wider facilities such as the college library during evening hours.
-The department is open to you 24 hours a day, 7 days a week throughout the year to enable you to come and study and get on with your work for the course whenever suits you best.
+The department is open to you from 07:00 to 23:45 including weekends and you can access to online materials 24 hours a day, 7 days a week throughout the year to enable you to come and study and get on with your work for the course whenever suits you best.

 The key to coping and being successful on the course is to keep up with the course on a week by week basis.
 If you regularly attend lectures, making sure you understand the material covered, complete exercises by the set deadlines and so on, you have every chance of successfully completing the course.
 If, however, you find yourself not attending some lectures for whatever reason, not completing exercises by the deadlines, and generally getting behind, the intensive nature of the course makes it very difficult to catch up again.